 - Engineered Installations.
 Must be approved by authority having jurisdiction. - Mechanical Air Supply.
 Provide minimum of 0.35 cfm per Mbh for all appliances located within space.
 Additional requirements where exhaust fans installed.
 Interlock each appliance to mechanical air supply system to prevent main burner operation when mechanical air supply system not operating. - All Indoor Air.
 Calculate minimum volume for all appliances in space.
 Use a different method if minimum volume not available. - A. Standard Method.
 See Table 3 for space with natural gas boiler only.
-Use equation for multiple appliances and/or propane.

-Room Volume is greater than 50 cubic feet multiplied by Total Input [Mbh]
+Use equation for multiple appliances and/or propane. - B. For multiple appliances and/or propane:Room Volume shall be greater than 50 cubic feet multiplied by Total Input [Mbh]

-- B. Known Air Infiltration Rate.
+- C. Known Air Infiltration Rate.
 See Table 3 for space with boiler only.
 Use equation for multiple appliances.
 Do not use an air infiltration rate air changes per hour (ACH) greater than 0.60.

-Room volume is greater than 21 cubic feet divided by ACH (air changes per hour) x Total Input [Mbh] - C. Refer to National Fuel Gas Code for opening requirements between connected indoor spaces. - All Outdoor Air.
+Room volume shall be greater than 21 cubic feet divided by ACH (air changes per hour) x Total Input [Mbh] - D. Refer to National Fuel Gas Code for opening requirements between connected indoor spaces. - All Outdoor Air.
 Provide permanent opening(s) communicating directly or by ducts with outdoors. - A. Two Permanent Opening Method.
 Provide opening commencing within 12 inches of top and second opening commencing within 12 inches of bottom of enclosure. - ☐ Direct communication with outdoors or communicating through vertical ducts.
 Provide minimum free area of 1 in2 per 4 Mbh of total input rating of all appliances in enclosure. - ☐ Communicating through horizontal ducts.